scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 - *Availability*.
 SCION is meant to provide highly available communication.
 Its focus is not only on handling failures (both on the last hop or anywhere along the path), but also on allowing communication in presence of adversaries.
 Availability is fundamental as applications move to cloud datacenters and enterprises increasingly rely on Internet communication for mission-critical communication.
-FOr example, as highlighted in {{I-D.rtgwg-net2cloud-problem-statement}}, achieving reliable inter-domain Internet connectivity remains an open challenge for cloud providers.
+For example, as highlighted in {{I-D.rtgwg-net2cloud-problem-statement}}, achieving reliable inter-domain Internet connectivity remains an open challenge for cloud providers.

 - *Security*.
 SCION comes with an arsenal of cryptography designed by security researchers with the goal of making most network-based and routing attacks either impossible or easy to mitigate.
 The relevance of Internet's routing security issues is testified by the fact that, while these issues were once only well known in industry and academia, now have the attention of policymakers.
 One example is the 2022 FFC inquiry on routing security {{FCC2022}}.